projectara/greybus-spec/source/device_class/firmware.rst

 sent only by an Interface to request the AP to find a firmware package for the Interface.

-The Interface provides a firmware_tag to the AP as part of the request, which may be used by the AP in an implementation-defined way to find the firmware package for the Interface.
+The Interface provides a firmware_tag and its format to the AP as part of the request, which may be used by the AP in an implementation-defined way to find the firmware package for the Interface.

 In response, the AP locates a matching firmware package and returns to the Interface the size of the firmware package and a unique firmware_id